Review of the conservative treatment options for Peyronie’s disease

 Oral medication for Peyronie’s disease

 A number of oral drugs and supplements have been proposed and discussed to treat Peyronie’s disease.
-Unfortunately none of these have displayed significant therapeutic benefits in comparison with placebo research studies.
+Unfortunately, none of these has displayed significant therapeutic benefits in comparison with placebo research studies.
 Some have shown some promise and given the minimal side-effects reported, these can be taken by patients.
 Below we present the most common oral treatments and our assessment of these options: